tomeryeh/demo/cabble/docs/tutorial.md

 Corresponding to  :

-  * [`gisController`](../src/gisController.js) (gis is for Geolocalisation Information System) is devoted to map rendering and manipulating markers.
+  * [`gisController`](../src/gisController.js) GIS (<b>G</b>eolocalisation <b>I</b>nformation <b>S</b>ystem) is devoted to map rendering and manipulating markers.
-Cabble use the awesome [Leafletjs](http://leafletjs.com/) for rendering.
+Cabble use the awesome [Leafletjs](http://leafletjs.com/) library for rendering.
 After the `gisController.init` call, the user is geolocalised, and visible on the center of the newly rendered map.
   * [`userController`](../src/userController.js) allow to deal with localstorage as a persistance user information data.
   After the `userController.init`, the previous user saved into localstorage is loaded.
   * [`kuzzleController`](../src/kuzzleController.js) is devoted to all the PubSub (Publication-Subscription) with Kuzzle.
   After the `kuzzleController.init`, pubsub with Kuzzle for positions, user status, and rides are avaialable.

 We will focus our tutorial on [`kuzzleController`](../src/kuzzleController.js).
-When some call will be done to gisController or userController we will explain brievely their meaning if it is not self explanatory.
+When some call will be done to gisController or userController, we will explain brievely their meaning if it is not self explanatory.
+We always start from an action "scenario" (Sentense starting with "In Cabble" or "User from Cabble") and will explain how this is done with Kuzzle (with a starting sentance "From a Kuzzle point of view....")

 # The three collections in kuzzleController